rhiannonmcn/Harry-Potter-Quiz/README.md

 ### Screen Broken

-During testing by the average user, I was alerted to a bug which cause the screen to break if the home button icon in the info bar is pressed, in the Start Screen only.
+During testing the quiz was given to users with no experience in code, and from there alerted to a bug which caused the screen to break if the home button icon in the info-bar is pressed, in the Start Screen only.
 It would bring the user home and reset the quiz, however it failed to 'hide' the Start Screen and appended the screen onto the bottom of the Home Screen and onto any other screen thereafter.
 The problem was easily replicated.

 <details><summary>Screen Split Bug</summary>